parvezrana/Optimization-and-standardization-of-model/README.md

 # Optimization-and-standardization-of-model
 Optimization and standardization of model for species classification.

-Please contact Parvez Rana, Postdoc, UQAM, CANADA (Email: parvez_200207@yahoo.com) for the latest code.
+Please contact Parvez Rana, UQAM, CANADA (Email: parvez_200207@yahoo.com) for the latest code.